La La La (Naughty Boy song): Music video

 A music video to accompany the release of "La La La" was first released on YouTube on 18 April 2013 at a total length of four minutes and three seconds.
 The video is directed by Ian Pons Jewell (who studied at the University College for the Creative Arts, now the University for the Creative Arts) and shot in four days in La Paz, Salar de Uyuni and Potosí (Cerro Rico), Bolivia.
 Ian Pons Jewell was commissioned by Virgin EMI to create the concept for the video, which focuses on a child's magical journey.
 Jewell said that others compared the video to the Wizard of Oz and a local legend of the demon El Tío and that both legends influenced the concept of the video.
-As of August 2021, the video has received over 1.1 billion views.
+As of January 2025, the video has received over 1.3 billion views.

 Synopsis of the video

-The video starts with the opening of a door marked with the number 1111, a number related to be a sign of change.
+The video starts with the opening of a door marked with the number 1111, a number related to a sign of change.
 In the music video, a young boy is being verbally abused by a man who is presumably his father.
 Looking out of his apartment window, he sees an unusually dressed man and his dog standing on the pavement outside.
-This man could be the representation of the "Ekeko", a South American figure representative of good luck and abundance.
+This man could be the representation of the "Ekeko", a South American indigenous figure representative of good luck and abundance.
 The boy then puts his fingers in his ears and begins singing 'La la la' in response to his father's outburst.
 Running out of the apartment, the boy joins the mysterious figure outside and pets his dog.
-Seeing the boy outside, the father picks up an egg from a bird's nest on the window-sill and throws it down at the boy.
+Seeing the boy outside, the father picks up an egg from a bird's nest on the window sill and throws it down at the boy.

 The boy and dog run away and the scene cuts from evening to daytime.
-The boy is walking the dog along a city street, in what is inferred to be La Paz, Bolivia, and he goes into a store front and downstairs.
-In the basement of the building, he finds a gym and a scared-looking man who is covered in dust; this man looks like a disgraced "Ekeko."
-The man holds a stereo which is providing music for a group of women doing aerobics with one woman who is obviously a leader and abuses both the man and the others since their mascara is running down their cheeks from crying.
+The boy is walking the dog along a city street, in what is inferred to be La Paz, Bolivia, and he goes into a storefront and downstairs.
+In the basement of the building, he finds a gym and a scared-looking man who is covered in dust; this man looks like a disgraced "Ekeko".
+The man holds a stereo that provides music for a group of women doing aerobics with one woman who is a leader and abuses both the man and the others since their mascara is running down their cheeks from crying.
 The boy encourages the man to leave, but he appears reluctant.
 The boy then mimes the act of putting his fingers in his ears and singing 'La la la', and the man responds by turning off the volume on the stereo.
 The leader begins yelling at the man, and he puts his fingers in his ears and sings 'La la la' in response to her tirade.
-The dusty man, boy and dog leave the gymnasium and are followed by the woman who yells after them as they leave.
+The dusty man, boy, and dog leave the gymnasium and are followed by the woman who yells after them as they leave.